 Caption 14, Raquel - Oficina de objetos perdidos

-The word despistada is formed with the Spanish prefix -de (meaning lack or absence or something) and the word pista (clue), hence another possible translation for this word is "clueless."
+The word despistada is formed with the Spanish prefix de- (meaning a lack or absence of something) and the word pista (clue); hence another possible translation for this word is "clueless."

 Y mi padrastro, porque mi padre murió, se llama Luis Manuel.